Healthy Boundaries for Family Members With Addiction

 • Talking and not judging or feeling judged

-If you want to start a process of personal hope and healing around being impacted by someone’s substance use, consider attending our Family Program.
-It might be right for you.
+Start a process of personal hope and healing around being impacted by someone’s substance use.
+Contact us to find out if the Family Program is right for you.
 There is power in the shared experience of the group and knowing you don’t have to walk alone.

 Attending Family Program is virtual using Zoom, and is easy.
 It’s scheduled every other week all year ‘round, Friday morning through Sunday morning.